 The Lebanese economy is based primarily on the service sector with the following major subsectors: commerce, tourism and financial services.
 Other components include health care and higher education.
 In the 1970s, services accounted for approximately 70 percent of GDP.
-In 2005, services accounted for approximately 75 percent of GDP.
+In 2007 and 2008, services accounted for approximately 75 percent and 77 percent of GDP, respectively.
 This includes market services, such as maintenance and repairs, hotels and restaurants; various personal services, such as leisure and domestic care services; health care; education; financial services; non-market services (provided by the Government); transport and communications; and trade.